 How To Read Yarn Labels

-Yardage – This is how many yards a ball would measure if it was stretched out.
-This is so you can tell how many of one product you need for one project.
+- Yardage – This is how many yards a ball would measure if it was stretched out.
+This tells you how many of one product you need for one project.

-Care Instructions – This tells you how to wash it, whether you can iron it or not, and other helpful info to help you know how to care for your handcrafted item.
+- Care Instructions – This tells you how to wash it, whether you iron it or not, and other info on how to care for your handcrafted item.